SRD2705/Python-Projects/Encoding and Decoding with GUI using Python/Details about Project.md

-This is a simple but useful projects using python.
-The working of the script is :
+This is a simple but useful projects using python 3.8 The working of the script is :
   You have to input your messege and the secret key and then press encode button to encode your messege.
   Then you can send the result.(you tell the secret key secretly to your friend)